hkupty/hkupty/README.md

 - ETH `0x390aE193A15E79a19BcD4DEcefA8Dc25Cc684c86`

 - 💬 About me:
-  - I'm a Brazilian software egineer living in Stockholm;
+  - I'm a Brazilian software engineer living in Stockholm;
   - I'm really passionate about functional programming and Clojure;
   - I also enjoy a lot the financial problem-space;